-The Safety & Security Action Plan summarizes the steps Metro Transit is taking to making transit feel safer and more welcoming.
-The plan identifies nearly 40 actions that will build upon our work to improve public safety on transit and is organized around three areas of work:
+The Safety & Security Action Plan summarizes the steps Metro Transit is taking to improve public safety on transit.
+The plan identifies 40 actions focused on three areas of work:

 How was the plan created?

-The Safety & Security Action Plan advances recommendations from the Metropolitan Council’s Metro Transit Police Work Group and is based on significant feedback from riders and staff.
-The work group's recommendation are built around a vision that:
+The Safety & Security Action Plan advances recommendations from the Metropolitan Council’s Metro Transit Police Work Group and is based on significant feedback from customers and employees.
+The work group's recommendations are built around a vision that:

 Provides a quality transit experience for all, using an anti-racist lens, equity lens, and an inclusive approach to transit safety, security, and policing

 Addresses systemic issues by fostering community relationships and partnerships

 What has been accomplished since the plan was created?